mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "Linyu left this for you."

+He lifted his hand from his coat and produced a satchel, which Melna hesitantly took and opened.
+On the top were two thick ornamental vials in a disc shape with a reddish liquid inside them.

+"What is in these vials?"

+"A cure for the undying."

-He lifted his hand from his coat and produced a few vials of a strange reddish liquid and a copper coil embedded in a wooden puck just like the one Linyu was fiddling with.
-It had been hastily tied to a round glass plate, with one long length of wire pointed outward and a flap of dry kelp covering the center.
-With a gentle grasp, she lifted them from his hands and hid them in her coat sleeve, still confused.
+She looked at him for a moment, trying to interpret his meaning, but paused to continue digging into the satchel.
+At the bottom was a copper coil embedded in a wooden puck: the same that Linyu was fiddling with.
+The coil had been hastily tied to a round glass plate, with one long length of wire pointed outward and a flap of dry kelp covering the center.
+Gently closing the satchel, she quickly hid the gift away in her field pack, still confused.

-"Left these for me?" she asked, bewildered, "But what's in these vials?"
+"Why did Linyu leave these for me?" she asked, bewildered, "And who are you?"

-"A cure for the blind."

-"Why?"

 "The wind speaks," he said mysteriously.
 "You must listen."